 From unzipping a road to installing the moon.
-His work questions reality while creating an impossible, yet inspiring scene.
+His work questions reality while creating an impossible yet inspiring scene.

-17. Charlie Davoli
+19. Charlie Davoli

-His photo manipulation work includes flip-flopping the ground and the sky.
-Blending opposite places into the same scene.
-Or bringing the sky down to earth (or everyday objects up to the sky).
+His photo manipulation work includes flip-flopping the ground and the sky, blending opposite places into the same scene, or bringing the sky down to earth (or everyday objects up to the sky).

-15. Jati Putra
+21. Jati Putra

-14. Robert Jahns
+22. Robert Jahns

-While his work often plays with the impossible, he uses the natural world to give a life-like quality to his art.
+While his work often plays with the impossible, he uses the natural world to give a lifelike quality to his art.

-13. Anka Zhuravleva
+23. Anka Zhuravleva

 After picking up photography, Zhuravelva became a visual artist.
 She often mixes her art background with her photographs for inspiring photo manipulation images.
 The Russian artist has been featured in several gallery exhibitions.

-12. Eugenio Recuenco
+24. Eugenio Recuenco

-11. Frieke Janssens
+25. Frieke Janssens

 The Belgian photographer studied drawing and painting.
 Her work is often controversial, tackling tough subjects.
 But it’s that controversy that makes her work so memorable.

-10. Lara Zankoul
+26. Lara Zankoul

 Lara Zankoul is a self-taught photographer.
 She learned to experiment — a skill that’s still integral to her work.
-Even now after several international galleries.
+Even now, after several international galleries.

 Tommy Inberg had always enjoyed photography.
-But he went to college and started a career as a computer programmer before he started using photography as a therapy.
+But he went to college and started a career as a computer programmer before he started using photography as therapy.

 Artist Alberto Seveso’s interest in the CD covers of the 90s sparked a lifelong passion for artwork.
 An original spark that still shows traces in his work.

+Seveso is both a photographer and illustrator.
+He often mixes the two mediums to create unique, inspiring artwork.
 He’s also worked with several major brands.
 These include names familiar to photographers like Adobe, Nikon, and Sony.

-His work is often an incredible mashup from a jellyfish carnival ride to a polar bear made from clouds.
+His work is often an incredible mashup, from a jellyfish carnival ride to a polar bear made from clouds.

-5. Shaun Ryken
+31. Shaun Ryken

 Shaun Ryken is a graphic designer based in Ontario.
-His work, which often looks straight out of a sci-fi movie, has amassed him more than 45,000 fans on Instagram.
+His work, which often looks straight out of a sci-fi movie, has amassed more than 45,000 fans on Instagram.

 He says Photoshop helps him escape – and he creates images that help viewers escape into a fantasy world too.

-4. Tim El-Helou
+32. Tim El-Helou

 A 22-year-old student in Germany.
 Tim El-Helou’s work shows an impressive understanding of Photoshop techniques.
 His work often puts something out-of-place, alters scale, or both.

-3. Rafy A
+33. Rafy A

 Going just by Rafy A, this digital artist is worth following.
-Not only for the stunning imagery, but because he will teach you how to do the same thing with your own work.
+Not only for the stunning imagery but because he will teach you how to do the same thing with your own work.